shamilhabeebnelli/MwK-Musics/README.md

 # Bot To Stream Musics on PyTGcalls with Channel Support.

-A Telegram Bot to Play Audio in Voice Chats With Youtube and Deezer support.
-Supports Live streaming from youtube
-Supports Mega Radio Fm Streamings
+A Telegram Bot to Play Audio in Voice Chats With Supports Live streaming from youtube and Mega Radio Fm Streamings

 ```
 Please fork this repository don't import code